• Prince Henry the Navigator (1394-1460)

 • What are the two extremes that the Buddha identifies?

-• What solution does the Buddha give so that one might achieve the middle path?
-What is the
+• What solution does the Buddha propose to help one follow the Middle Path?

 • What does the attainment of Nirvana bring an end to?